felipeanndrade/felipeanndrade/README.md

 ### Hi, I'm Felps 🐈‍⬛

-- 👨‍💻 Neuroscientist undergrad 🧠 self-taught Software Engineer, language/technology agnostic.
+- Messing with brains, sleep, and memories.
+I can develop anything that you want.
 - \- Not editor agnostic -.
-Use vim. 🐊
+Use Neovim. 🐊
 - 📫 felipeanndrade@gmail.com